-Request for Proposals ("RFP") to Serve as Bond Counsel to the Kentucky State Property and Buildings Commission During Fiscal Year 2022.
+Request for Proposals ("RFP") to Serve as Senior Managing Underwriter and/or Financial Advisor to the Kentucky State Property and Buildings Commission During Fiscal Year 2022.

-The Office of Financial Management ("OFM") of the Finance and Administration Cabinet of the Commonwealth of Kentucky (the "Cabinet"), on behalf of the Kentucky State Property and Buildings Commission (the "Commission" or "SPBC"), is requesting proposals from prequalified firms to provide bond counsel services to the Commission for the issuance of bonds during the engagement period ending June 30, 2022.
+The Office of Financial Management ("OFM") of the Finance and Administration Cabinet of the Commonwealth of Kentucky (the "Cabinet"), on behalf of the Kentucky State Property and Buildings Commission (the "Commission" or "SPBC"), is requesting proposals from prequalified firms for the professional services of senior managing underwriter and financial advisor for the issuance of bonds during the period ending June 30, 2022.

-Pursuant to KRS 45A.850, the Commission seeks to hire one (1) bond counsel firm to provide services to the Commission for bond issuances over a period of twelve (12) months.
-The firm chosen pursuant to this RFP will be contracted for a period of twelve (12) months to complete selected financings by the Commission for Fiscal Year 2022.
-OFM will have the option to extend the contracts of the bond counsel firm, on the same terms and conditions, for an additional twelve (12) month period.
+Pursuant to KRS 45A.850, the Commission seeks to hire one (1) or more senior managing underwriter(s), one (1) national co-managing underwriter, and one (1) financial advisor to provide services to the Commission for bond issuances over a period of twelve (12) months.
+The firms chosen pursuant to this RFP will be contracted for a period of twelve (12) months to complete selected financings by the Commission for Fiscal Year 2022.
+OFM will have the option to extend the contracts of the senior managing underwriter(s) and financial advisor, on the same terms and conditions, for an additional twelve (12) month period.
 The Commission may issue bonds on a negotiated or competitive sale basis.
-All firm selections will be determined based upon the final rankings of this RFP.
-The Commission anticipates hiring one (1) bond counsel firm to provide services for all bond issuance transactions.
+All firm selections will be determined based upon final rankings of this RFP.
+The Commission anticipates hiring one (1) senior managing underwriting firm and one (1) national co-managing underwriting firm to provide services for all negotiated sale transactions.
+Upon recommendation by the Executive Director of OFM and order of the Secretary of the Finance and Administration Cabinet, the managing underwriter role for a bond transaction may be reassigned to the top ranked Kentucky underwriter firm pursuant to KRS 45A.850(4).